 Use it or lose it

 The brain is amazing that it can change and adapt (re-wire) itself due to experience.
 This phenomenon is known as “neuroplasticity”.
 If we do not continuously challenge the brain, it will become lethargic.
-Neurones that fire together wire together, meaning that with experience, the connection among the brain cells becomes stronger.
+Neurons that fire together wire together, meaning that with experience, the connection among the brain cells becomes stronger.
 This phenomenon is essential in learning and memory, for brain development, sensorial training and recovery from brain injury.
-It is believed that we were born with almost all the neurones we were ever going to have.
-Recently, scientists observed another exciting phenomenon seen in the brain: it can give birth to new neurones, termed as “neurogenesis”.
+It is believed that we were born with almost all the neurons we were ever going to have.
+Recently, scientists observed another exciting phenomenon seen in the brain: it can give birth to new neurons, termed as “neurogenesis”.
 This notion may open up new frontiers in the treatment of neurodegenerative diseases such as dementia.

 Simple steps to keep an agile brain

 To achieve an agile brain, give our brains proper care.
 Diet, stress and physical health all have an impact on our mental well-being.
 When chronically stressed, the body releases an excessive amount of cortisol.
 A high level of this stress hormone can lead to deterioration of the hippocampus, the brain region associated with learning and memory.
 Incorporate brain food into your diet.
 Food that is rich in omega-3 fatty acids (salmon, walnuts, avocados), B vitamins (broccoli), anti-oxidants (berries) are linked to better brainpower and, can fight dementia and Alzheimer’s disease.
 Physical exercise pumps up endorphins, one of the brain’s feel good neurotransmitters.
 Commit to a regular workout routine to keep our body in shape, it also has stress-busting benefits and helps keep the brains stay sharp.